 What can you do if your photo is sticking to the glass?

-but if your lucky you may be able to remove a photo stuck to glass if they are still wet.
+But if your lucky you may be able to remove a photo stuck to glass if they are still wet.

-The important thing is do not let the photos dry out.
+Do not let the photos dry out.

 Now remove your photographs from the water, one at a time.

-Hang your prints up to dry, or use a hair dryer blowing the air on both sides as as the paper curls flip the photo over and repeat this untill the photo is dry.
+Hang your prints up to dry, or use a hair dryer blowing the air on both sides as the paper curls flip the photo over and repeat this untill the photo is dry.